junxit/us-congress-bills-114/bill.md

 > To amend the Agricultural Marketing Act of 1946 to repeal country of origin labeling requirements with respect to beef, pork, and chicken, and for other purposes.

 ## § 1.
+Short title

+This Act may be cited as the “Country of Origin Labeling Amendments Act of 2015”.

+## § 2.
 Repeal of country of origin labeling requirements for beef, pork, and chicken

 - **(a)** *Definitions* Section 281 of the Agricultural Marketing Act of 1946 (7 U.S.C.
 1638) is amended—
   - **(1)** by striking paragraphs (1) and (7);